 The crystal in any quality watch must be of Sapphire which is second in strength only to diamond.

 There are two types of movements.
 Quartz or Mechanical.
 Quartz is battery driven while Mechanical means that it has some sort of spring mechanism wound manually or automatically by gravity and natural movements of the arm.

-Watches made in Switzerland baring the mark "Swiss Made" have distinguished themselves as being quality time pieces.
+Watches made in Switzerland bearing the mark "Swiss Made" have distinguished themselves as being quality time pieces for hundreds of years.
 A watch is considered to be Swiss Made if more than 50% is made and assembled in Switzerland.
 The definition varied over time but the point is that most of the watch is made in Switzerland.
-Examples of these watches are Rolex and Omega.

 So what are the attributes that make the very expensive watches such as Patek Philippe, Breguet, Jaeger LeCoultre and Urwerk so expensive?

 - Complications and innovations

 - Craftsmanship and attention to detail

 - Precious metals such as gold, platinum and diamonds

 Refining on characteristics of Luxury watches, distinguished watch makers will use precious materials in hand-made unique or rare complex watches that approach an art form resulting in astronomically priced horological marvels.
 Examples are Patek Philippe Henry Graves Pocket Watch estimated at $11 million and the Chopard 201 Carat Watch estimated at $25 million.